yuan910715/clock_press/docs/en/hardware.md

 ## LED

-Use P2.5 full-color LED display module, often used in weddings, concerts and other large screens
+Use P2.5 full-color LED display module, often used in weddings, concerts and other large screens, compatible with P3 and other LED sizes
 Size: 160mm x 160mm
 Point spacing: 2.5mm
 LED Package: SMD 2121